www.InformingChristians.com

 Ephesians 4:26-27

 As with many people, I used to think we were being told to get over that anger by bedtime.
 So, as a dutiful Christian, I would suppress my anger and instead, helplessly feel hurt.
-I say, "helplessly," because when something or someone other than ones-self is the cause of our hurt, then we are helpless.
-Our happiness no longer depends on ones-self.
-If the other person(s) or the circumstance(s) remain unchanged, our happiness is hindered.
+I say, "helplessly," because when someone other than ones-self is the cause of ones hurt, that brings on helplessness.
+Ones happiness no longer depends on ones-self but rather on another person, a person who has caused great harm and might have no plans to right that wrong.

 Let's think about this logically.
 Does it even make sense that we could get over an extreme anger by bedtime?
 How about anger towards evil people in this world, those who take the lives of innocent people?
 Are we to not be angry with them at bedtime?

 Clearly not letting the sun go down on our wrath means something else.
-And I have come to believe it does mean something else, something quite common, a common idiom that has been used throughout history.
-Don't let the sun go down on something, is saying, don't let that be your undoing.
-Don't let that bring about the death of someone, someone else or even of yourself.
+Don't let the sun go down on something, is an idiom that has been used throughout history.
+Don't let the sun go down on something, is saying, don't let that be your undoing, the death of you.
+Today, Paul could say, "Don't let it be the death of you."

 Ephesians 4:26-27